Feasting in the Falls 2022

 So get out there, eat, drink and support local.
 Try new things, visit your standbys and remember your favorites for June when The Electric will open the third annual Great Falls Greats contest.

-*How we did it: The Electric and the GF ake Down and Take Out page emailed restaurants, bars and coffee shops that participated last year and everyone we could think of to invite them to participate.
+*How we did it: The Electric and the GF Take Down and Take Out page emailed restaurants, bars and coffee shops that participated last year and everyone we could think of to invite them to participate.
 We also publicly posted the sign up form multiple times.
 The following list includes those who opted to participate and submitted their items.

 Crooked Tree